PierUgit/fmmap/README.md

 call x%create( FMMAP_SCRATCH, "", n, mold=a )   ! creates the mapping to a temporary file
 call c_f_pointer( x%cptr(), a, [n] )            ! associates a pointer to the mapping

+!> work on a(:) as if it was a classical array in memory ! ...
 ```

 - C interoperability (iso_C_binding) is required, as C is used behind the scene.